GL Communications Inc.

 Example:

-With a loopback cable connected across the ports of T1/E1; transmit a tone of 1004 frequency on card1.
+Cross-connect port1 and port2 of T1/E1; transmit a tone of 1004 frequency on card1.
 Enable 'frequency sweep' option by a measure of 100 on frequency step.
 Tx the tone and observe the frequency measurement in the frequency display.
 As the frequency changes periodically observe the corresponding changes on the frequency display.

 Multiframes